wp-plugins/dobsondev-shortcodes/readme.txt

 These shortcodes will display a message with an appropriate color that will notify users of how their interaction is working.
 The color scheme follows that of many other websites - blue is for information, green is for success, yellow is a warning and red signifies an error.

+**Related Posts**

+[relatedPosts posts="1stPostID; 2ndPostID; 3rdPostID"]
+eg. [relatedPost post="1; 2; 3; 4"]

+This shortcode will create a small slideshow of related posts wherever you put it.
+Note that you must enter the post ID's yourself, as this shortcode will not automatically index and display related posts for you.
+Although this is more work it has a significantly smaller load time than plugins which do automatically index them for you.
+I would recommend this to people who run their own personal blogs with fewer articles.
+The slideshow is made using only CSS and jQuery.

 == Installation ==

 1. Upload the entire dobsondev-shortcodes folder to the /wp-content/plugins/ directory.